 2. Pre-commercial development funding—Support for technologies that have progressed on a commercial path beyond the point where traditional research funding sources are appropriate, but have not yet reached the point where they are fully commercially viable.

-3. Business development expertise—CMIO staff act as a liaison between faculty, industry and investors to help faculty better understand their technology’s core benefits, value proposition and operational requirements.
-The CMIO is an arm of the UW-Madison D2P (development to product) Initiative and is located in the Department of Biomedical Engineering.
-The aims and mission of this program are closely aligned with the Morgridge Institute for Research.
-The program is supported by the College of Engineering, the School of Medicine and Public Health, the Wisconsin Alumni Research Foundation, and the UW-Madison Graduate School.
+3. Business development expertise—staff act as a liaison between faculty, industry and investors to help faculty better understand their technology's core benefits, value proposition and operational requirements.
+The UW-Madison D2P (development to product) Initiative aims and mission are closely aligned with the Morgridge Institute for Research.